trixi-framework/P4est.jl/docs/src/introduction.md

 ```

 [P4est.jl](https://github.com/trixi-framework/P4est.jl) wraps these C
 functions accordingly and works with pointers.
+For a convenient alternative
+to using pointers, see the [next section](@ref pointer_wrappers).
+We also
-We also follow the naming
-scheme of [`p4est`](https://github.com/cburstedde/p4est).
-For example,
+follow the naming scheme of [`p4est`](https://github.com/cburstedde/p4est).
-we use `connectivity::Ptr{p4est_connectivity}`.
-However, it is sometimes
+For example, we use `connectivity::Ptr{p4est_connectivity}`.
+However, it is
-useful/required to also load the wrappers of the C `struct`s from their
+sometimes useful/required to also load the wrappers of the C `struct`s from their
 pointers.
 In this case, we use the naming convention to append `_obj`, e.g.,
 `connectivity_obj = unsafe_load(connectivity)`.
 A full example is given here: